Current Status

 Africa has one of the oldest oral storytelling traditions in the world.
 As the cradle of humankind, it’s not surprising that this rich tradition has survived through the millennia and is still an integral part of people’s lives throughout West Africa and the continent as a whole.
-Through various entertaining and educational videos, alongside an expertly crafted workbook, you will learn the history of African storytelling, how to apply African storytelling techniques in modern storytelling and how you can use techniques in African storytelling to embrace your own cultural identity.
+In this Introduction to African Storytelling, through various entertaining and educational videos, you will learn the history of African storytelling, how to apply African storytelling techniques in modern storytelling and how you can use techniques in African storytelling to embrace your own cultural identity.

 Meet the instructor: Usifu Jalloh